vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-wireshark-and-elasticsearch.md

 You can download from Github at [https://github.com/vichargrave/espcap](https://github.com/vichargrave/espcap){:target="_blank"}.
 Just clone the repo and *cd* into the *espcap/src* directory, then run `python -r requirements.txt` to install the `elasticsearch` and `click` modules.
 You may choose to this in a virtual environment, if you don't plan on doing anything else with these modules.

 Open *config/espap.yml* file then set the `tshark_path` field to the localion of your *tshark* instance.
 If you move the **Espcap** source files to a different location, you might want to just place *espcap.yml* in the same location as the application files.
-If you want to put the file in amn emntire;ly new location, add that path to the `Tshark._config_paths` list.
+If you want to put the file in amn entirely new location, add that path to the `_config_paths` list.

 ### Test File Capture